idanruf1/ImageExtractor/README.md

 	sl4fj-log4j12-1.7.5

 ========
-To use as library, import com. and use
+To use as library, import com.jimplush.goose.main and use

 	Main.extractImage(url, storagePath, imagemagickPath);
 Or the full method with the booleans.
+For example,

+	String imageUrl = Main.extractImage("http://techcrunch.com", "C:/users/owner/My Documents", "C:/Program Files/ImageMagick-6.8.6-Q16");